 Online businesses would benefit from calling on social media platforms to respond to the questions that customers have in a quicker fashion, as well as deploying chatbots to automatically troubleshoot on-site queries.

-With the inevitability of a recession looming, and COVID-19 uncertainty rife across the world, 2020 will be a disastrous year for many employers.
+With the inevitability of a recession looming, and COVID-19 uncertainty rife across the world, 2021 may be a disastrous year for many employers.
 However, it’s also set to be a year that’s shown entrepreneurs from across the world a glimpse of how businesses in the future can flourish while re-investing money in the right technology to gain more traction digitally.

 From social media optimisation to encouraging employees to give up the burden of the commute and work from home, 2020 may have been a troublesome year, but it’s shown business owners the blueprint for sustained success.